cbaggers/cepl/docs/005 - c-arrays.md

 ### Getting and Setting

-There's not point having an array we can access so let's do that now.
+There's not point having an array we can't access so let's do that now.
 In CL we normally use `(aref some-array subscripts ..)` to get an element from the array and `(setf (aref some-array subscripts ..) val)` to set an element.

 In CEPL we use `(aref-c some-array subscripts ..)` to get an element and `(setf (aref-c some-array subscripts ..) val)` to set an element.